GroupJ-CS3202/CS3203-GroupJ-Project/README.md

 # CS3202-GroupJ-Project
 Project from 2025 Fall CS 3202 Software Engineering / Group J
-# 📆 Student Life App✏️
+# 📆 Student Life Web App✏️

-A productivity app created to help students organize assignments, homework, and exams with a calendar, study with an AI assistant, and help find financial aid.
+A productivity web app created to help students organize assignments, homework, and exams with a calendar, study with an AI assistant, and help find financial aid.

 ## Description

 The Smart Study Planner is a tool created to make studying more structured and effective.
 Users can create tasks, set deadlines, and receive adaptive reminders that adjust based on progress.
-By integrating features like a dynamic calendar, subject categorization, and smart recommendations, the app aims to reduce procrastination and help learners stay on top of their goals.
+By integrating features like a dynamic calendar, subject categorization, and smart recommendations, the web app aims to reduce procrastination and help learners stay on top of their goals.
 This project is developed as part of CS 3203 (Fall 2025), with a focus on practical software engineering principles and teamwork.

 ## Tech Stack
 Frontend: React Native, Expo